fpopic/hmo/lib/gtest-1.8.0/README.md

 ### Avoiding Macro Name Clashes ###

 In C++, macros don't obey namespaces.
-Therefore two libraries that both define a macro of the same name will clash if you `#include` both definitions.
+Therefore two libraries that both define a macro of the same id will clash if you `#include` both definitions.
 In case a Google Test macro clashes with another library, you can force Google Test to rename its macro to avoid the conflict.